wolverdude/GenSON/README.rst

             return schema

     # new `SchemaBuilder` class that uses the MinNumber strategy in addition
     # to the existing strategies.
-Both MinNumber and Number are in the list,
+Both MinNumber and Number are active, but
-    # but MinNumber comes first, so it effectively replaces Number.
+    # MinNumber has priority, so it effectively replaces Number.
     class MinNumberSchemaBuilder(SchemaBuilder):
         """ all number nodes include minimum """ EXTRA_STRATEGIES = (MinNumber,)

     # this class *ONLY* has the MinNumber strategy.
-All others have been
-    # removed from the list, so it can't handle things like objects or
-    # arrays.
-Use this only if you're implementing a complete strategy list.
+Any object that is not
+    # a number will cause an error.
     class ExclusiveMinNumberSchemaBuilder(SchemaBuilder):
         """ all number nodes include minimum, and only handles number """ STRATEGIES = (MinNumber,)